Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Introduction

 \subsection{Related work}

 An invex function was introduced in \cite{hanson81} for a differentiable function.
-It was extended to nonsmooth functions \cite{reiland90} and functions defined on Riemannian manifolds \cite{Barani07,Pini94}.
+It was extended to nonsmooth functions \cite{reiland90} and functions defined on Riemannian manifolds \cite{Pini94}.
 See the monograph \cite{mishra08} for details.
 Recently, invex functions and subclasses have attracted attention in machine learning and image processing \cite{barik22,barik23,hinder20,pinilla22,pinilla24}.

 There are many subclasses of invex functions.
-One such example is a class of pseudoconvex functions.
-In \cite{stancu12}, conditions for a fractional and composite function to be a pseudoconvex function are studied in detail.
+One such example is the class of pseudoconvex functions (see \cite{stancu12}).
 The invexity of nonlinear semidefinite programming with relation to pseudoconvex optimization is studied in \cite{nishioka25jogo}.
 For applications of pseudoconvex optimization in economics, management science, and structural engineering, see \cite{bian18,nishioka23coap,nishioka25nfao,stancu12}.
-Another subclass of invex functions that has attracted attention in machine learning is a class of quasar-convex (star-convex) functions \cite{hinder20}.
+Quasar-convex (star-convex) functions are another subclass of invex functions that have been attracting attention in machine learning \cite{hinder20}.